ainame/activerecord-bit_field/README.md

 Activerecord::BitField provide a feature of mapping bit fileds to RDB table in ActiveRecord.
 This is reinventing the wheel; see `See Also` section.

+## Requirement

+Ruby 2.1.0 or higher.
+Because, this using Array#to_h.

 ## Installation

 Add this line to your application's Gemfile: